rdtarvin/RADseq_Quito_2017/README.md

-# RAD_Quito_2017
+# RADseq_Quito_2017
-RAD workshop in Quito for the XI Congreso Latinoamericano de Herpetología
+RADseq workshop in Quito for the XI Congreso Latinoamericano de Herpetología